GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 --batchSize=500
 ```

-If you notice resource exception error in the log, please redecue the number of workers passed as an argument.
+If you notice resource exception error in the log, please reduce the number of workers passed as an argument.
 Example : --numWorkers=1

 ### How the Dataflow pipeline works?
-It requires dataflow 2.6 and uses Splitable DoFn feature for both direct and dataflow runner.
+It requires dataflow 2.6 and uses Splittable DoFn feature for both direct and dataflow runner.

-Dataflow pipeline continously poll for new file based on the -pollingInterval argument and create a unbounded data set.
+Dataflow pipeline continuously poll for new file based on the -pollingInterval argument and create a unbounded data set.

 ```
 p.apply(FileIO.match().filepattern(options.getInputFile()).continuously(